 The stretch of old Route 66 running through Lebanon (pop.
-14,709) holds more than its fair share of sights, so make sure you slow down and soak it all in.
+14,807) holds more than its fair share of sights, so make sure you slow down and soak it all in.
 The most worthwhile but easiest-to-miss sight is the excellent Route 66 Museum (915 S. Jefferson St., 417/532-2148), tucked away inside the Lebanon-Laclede County Public Library, next door to the Ritz 8 Cineplex.
 Here the whole history of the U.S. highway systems is conveyed through maps, postcards, promotional posters, and life-size dioramas.

-Follow Elm Street (old Route 66) east from downtown Lebanon, past the Munger Moss and along the north side of I-44 to two more highlights.
+Follow Elm Street (old Route 66) east from downtown Lebanon, past the Munger Moss and along the north side of I-44, to two more highlights.
 On weekend nights, noisy NASCAR stock cars race around the asphalt oval of the Lebanon I-44 Speedway (417/532-2060, $12).

-Born in 1867, Wilder grew up with the country, her iconic “little house” moving ever westwards from the “big woods” of Wisconsin on to the “prairie” of Kansas and South Dakota.
+Born in 1867, Wilder grew up with the country, her iconic “little house” moving ever westward from the “big woods” of Wisconsin on to the “prairie” of Kansas and South Dakota.
 Wilder moved to the Ozarks in 1894 and worked to establish a successful apple and dairy farm.
-It was not until the economic downturns of the 1930s, when Wilder was in her 60s, that she began publishing her books, which have since sold millions (some of the royalties go to support the Mansfield library, where there is also a small museum).
+It was not until the economic downturn of the 1930s, when Wilder was in her 60s, that she began publishing her books, which have since sold millions (some of the royalties go to support the Mansfield library, where there is also a small museum).
 The home the Wilders lived in most of their adult lives forms the heart of the museum.
 They are buried in the town cemetery, alongside their daughter Rose, who urged on (and some say collaborated on) Laura’s autobiographical stories.